-Ready for the next step on your post-traumatic growth journey?
+Ready for the next step on your pathway of post-traumatic growth?

 • Disproportionate amounts of stress and overwhelm over “little” things